Fast forward: Usage in video

 Analogue VCRs provided fast-forward by simply playing the tape faster.
 The resulting loss of synchronization of the video was accepted because it was still possible to make out approximately what was happening in the video to find the desired playback point.
 Modern digital video systems such as DVR and Video on Demand systems use 'trick mode' to present an apparently faster stream by only displaying selected frames.

 Unlike analogue video streams in which only serial access is possible, digital video allows for random access to the media, which raises the possibility of alternative fast forwarding algorithms and visualizations.
 In video streaming formats, such as H.264, fast forward algorithms use the I-frames to sample the video at faster than normal speed.
 In streaming videos, fast-forward represents a useful search or browsing mechanism, but introduces extra network overhead when non-I-frames are transmitted in addition to the viewed I-frames and extra computational complexity in the video transcoder.
 Finding more network bandwidth-conserving and computationally efficient algorithms for accommodating both fast-forward and normal speed viewing is an active area of research.

 When fast-forwarding is used as a search mechanism (sometimes called a fast-forward video surrogate) in video libraries, the question arises as to what is perceptually the best fast-forward strategy for effective browsing.
 The main trade-off is between the fast-forward speed and the ability to understand the video.
 One study concluded that a 1:64 ratio surrogate (that is, show one frame out of every 64) allowed most participants to perform adequately on a range of tasks related to video understanding.

 Metaphorical uses

-Fast-forwarding videotapes and similar is familiar enough for metaphorical uses to develop, e.g. "The court doesn't want to know about your aunt's bad hip.
+Fast-forwarding videotapes and similar media is familiar enough for metaphorical uses to develop, e.g. "The court doesn't want to know about your aunt's bad hip.
 Fast-forward to when the fight started."